Tom Coronel: European formula

-In 1994 Coronel debuted in the Euroseries Formula Opel Lotus, racing for the Dutch Van Amersfoort Racing team.
+In 1994, Coronel debuted in the Euroseries Formula Opel Lotus, racing for the Dutch Van Amersfoort Racing team.
 With eight pole positions and two victories he was successful, but lost the championship to Marco Campos.
 He won the nations cup for the Netherlands together with Donny Crevels and was elected 'Dutch Driver of the year'.
 This gave him the funds he needed to compete in the next year's German Formula Three championship.

 Racing for the WTS team (which delivered previous champions as Michael Schumacher and Jos Verstappen), he was teamed up with Ralf Schumacher.
 The team used a Dallara chassis which was powered by Opel engines.
 Scoring 74 points in sixteen races, he finished seventh in the championship results.
 He did not perform well in the international Formula Three classics, failing to finish in Macau and Monaco and finishing fifth in the Marlboro Masters at Zandvoort.

 Moving to the Far East

 Coronel decided to search for success far from home, signing up to compete in the Japanese Formula 3 championship with team TOM'S for 1996.
 He scored his first victory at the Sugo circuit, and this along with five second places earned him the third spot in that year's championship.
 He came in second with the Italian Prema Power team at the annual Monaco Formula Three race.

-He stayed with TOM'S for the next season, the team traded in their own chassis for a more competitive Dallara and used Toyota engines.
+Coronel stayed with TOM'S for the next season, the team traded in their own chassis for a more competitive Dallara and used Toyota engines.
 Coronel dominated the championship, winning six out of the seven races he competed in.
 His lead was so comfortable that he could afford to miss two races to compete in the Macau Grand Prix and Marlboro Masters.
 Earlier in the year he was taken out in the leading position at the Monaco Formula Three race, but he was successful for his home crowd in Zandvoort.
 Starting from the fourth position he drove his way to the lead and followed through until the finish, becoming the second Dutchman to win the event after Jos Verstappen.